SnowLeopard-AI/bigquery-mcp/README.md

 # Snow Leopard Bigquery MCP
-This project is an mcp server for google's bigquery database
+This project is a mcp server for Google's bigquery database

 ## Development Environment